 You have the right to see and get a copy of medical records that are about you.
-You also have the right to correct medical records that are about you by having information added to them.
+You also have the right to have information added to your medical records to make them more accurate or complete.
 (This guide calls these rights the right to "get and amend" your medical record.)
+If there is someone who acts as your personal representative, they usually have the right to get and amend your record on your behalf.